AndreiChertkov/teneva/workflow.md

 ## How to make commits

+> Note that we carry out the entire development process in the `dev` branch; when we are ready to release, we merge it into the master branch.
+Before you commit, please check that you are on the `dev` branch (`git branch -a`).

 For the convenience of tracking changes, it is worth following a certain structure in the naming of commits.
 The following style is proposed:
 ```
 [KIND](func) OPTIONAL_COMMENT